 The plant director and principal contractors should conduct the matters described below.
+The plant director and principal contractors should provide occupational safety and health education repeatedly, focused on the points as described below, to those who control work and workers.
+In addition, they should remind them daily to practice the educational details, and make them well-informed of required matters such as actions in an emergency, etc. by posting a notice at the rest facility.

-The plant director and principal contractors should provide occupational safety and health education repeatedly, focused on the points as described below to those who control works and workers.
-In addition, they should daily remind them to practice the educational details, and make them well-informed of required matters such as actions in an emergency, etc. by posting a notice at the rest facility.
+- Supply of water and electrolytes regardless of worker's subjective symptoms

-- Supply of water and electrolytes regardless of worker's subjective symptoms - Daily healthcare - Identification of signs for which exposure to heat requires work to be stopped - First aid and communication methods in an emergency
+- Daily health care - Identification of signs for which exposure to heat requires work to be stopped - First aid and communication methods in an emergency